SpongePowered/SpongeDocs/source/contributing/implementation/datamanipulator.rst

 implemented processors similar to the one you are working on to get a better understanding of how it should work.

-If you are stuck or are unsure about certain aspects, go visit the ``#spongedev`` IRC channel, the forums, or open up an Issue on github.
+If you are stuck or are unsure about certain aspects, go visit the ``#spongedev`` IRC channel, the forums, or open up an Issue on GitHub.
 Be sure to check the `Data Processor Implementation Checklist
 <https://github.com/SpongePowered/SpongeCommon/issues/8>`_ for general
 contribution requirements.